-SCHOOL OF BANKING, FINANCIAL SERVICES & INSURANCE
+SCHOOL OF BANKING, FINANCIAL SERVICES & INSURANCE MANAGEMENT

-- various types of banks (public sector banks, private sector banks, foreign banks, cooperative banks – urban and rural, regional rural banks, payment banks, small finance banks etc.),
+- Various types of banks (public sector banks, private sector banks, foreign banks, cooperative banks – urban and rural, regional rural banks, payment banks, small finance banks etc)

-- various classes of non-banking financial companies (loan, investment, asset finance, microfinance, infrastructure, asset reconstruction, etc.), insurance companies (life, general, health, and reinsurance)
+- Various classes of non-banking financial companies (loan, investment, asset finance, microfinance, infrastructure, asset reconstruction, etc), insurance companies (life, general, health and reinsurance)

-BFSI sector can take advantage of the growing domestic market, increasing investible surplus owing to the growth story, growing need for protection and diversification of investments and provision of globally competitive standards of service.
-India’s banking and financial sector is gearing up by expanding rapidly.
+Given that the financial sector comprises various classes of entities largely in Banking, Financial Services and Insurance domains, the popular acronym to refer to them is ‘BFSI’.
+This sector can take advantage of the growing domestic market, increasing investible surplus owing to the growth story, growing need for protection, diversification of investments and provision of globally competitive standards of service.
+India’s banking and financial sector is gearing up for the same by expanding rapidly.

-BFSI sector has tremendous growth potential in the coming decades as it thrives on growth opportunities that are linked with the socio-economic development of the nation.
+The projected number of jobs in BFSI sector is likely to be 8.4 Million by 2022.
+BFSI sector has tremendous growth potential in the coming decades as it thrives on growth opportunities that are linked with socio-economic development of the nation.

-Insurance and pension: The level of insurance inclusion in life, general and health insurance is very low and there is the immense scope of increasing the coverage.
+Insurance and pension: The level of insurance inclusion in life, general and health insurance is very low and there is immense scope of increasing the coverage.
 For this purpose, there is a need to have a lot of skilled manpower for the handling of marketing as well as other functions of insurance business like underwriting, claims management and policyholder servicing.
-There is immense scope for setting up insurance marketing firms and acting as agents, point-of-sale persons etc. as individuals.
+There is immense scope for setting up insurance marketing firms and acting as agents, point-of-sale persons etc as individuals.

 - Officers in banks handling retail banking, corporate banking, treasury operations, portfolio management, cash management, etc.

-- Direct selling agents of banks for loans, deposits, insurance and investment products, etc.
+- Direct selling agents of banks for loans, deposits, insurance and investment products etc.

-Insurance and pension
+Insurance and Pension

-- Officers involved in marketing, underwriting, claim handling, treasury and investment operations, etc.
+- Officers involved in marketing, underwriting, claim handling, treasury and investment operations etc.

-- Individual agents, micro-insurance agents, point of sale persons, point-of-presence persons, insurance and pension advisors etc.
+- Individual agents, micro-insurance agents, point of sale persons, point of presence persons, insurance and pension advisors etc.

-- Independent Financial Consultants, sub-brokers, portfolio managers, fund managers, mutual fund advisors etc.
+- Independent financial consultants, sub-brokers, portfolio managers, fund managers, mutual fund advisors etc.

-Training Bank for replicating the environment of a typical bank branch
+Training bank for replicating the environment of a typical bank branch

-- Cash area
+- Cash Area

-- Account Opening desk (Liabilities)
+- Account Opening Desk (Liabilities)

 - Loan Servicing Desk (Assets)

-- Safe deposit lockers
+- Safe Deposit Lockers

 - Insurance Advisor